jjvanzon/JJs-Music-Production-2020-2024/README.md

 - Volume fade (with envelope)
 - Volume tremolo depth
 - Volume tremolo speed
+- Volume tremolo rate
+- Volume tremolo with envelope (with loop)
+- Volume tremolo with envelope (no loop)
-- Volume tremolo with loop
+- Volume tremolo with envelope (with loop/carry)
-- Volume tremolo with loop (with carry)
+- Volume tremolo with envelope (no loop with carry)
 - Volume swing
 - Volume overall
 - Volume relative between instruments or parts